Updated for 2018

 Gender reassignment is also newly defined in the Act.
 In the past, individuals were required to be under medical supervision in order to be protected from discrimination.
 The Act removes this requirement – so a person will receive protection if he or she decides to live as a person of the opposite gender, regardless of whether or not they seek a medical procedure.

 Most of the changes resulting from the Equality Act were implemented in October 2010.
-But certain provisions are being held back, and implemented over the course of the next three years.
+But certain provisions were held back, and implemented over the course of the following three years.

-The main change affecting private sector employers this year is the introduction of the dual discrimination rules.
-From April 2011, employees will be able to bring claims relating to two separate protected characteristics, as mentioned above.
+The main change affecting private sector employers in 2011 was the introduction of the dual discrimination rules.
+From April 2011, employees were able to bring claims relating to two separate protected characteristics, as mentioned above.

-Other changes will occur in the future.
-New rules on age discrimination relating to the provision of goods or services will come into force during 2012, and a requirement for employers to publish information on gender pay discrepancies will be introduced by April 2013.
+Other changes occurred later.
+New rules on age discrimination relating to the provision of goods or services came into force during 2012, and a requirement for employers to publish information on gender pay discrepancies was introduced by April 2013.